Order now, get prices:

 System optimization

-• The higher the processor frequency, the better.
+• The higher the CPU frequency, the better.

 • Use a 64-bit Windows version.
 If a 32-bit version, run Windows with the /3GB switch.

-• Under low memory conditions with large volume snapshots, have XWF keep less data in memory (see Volume Snapshot Options) and don't open many evidence objects that contain many files at the same time if you don't have to (volume snapshot refinements and simultaneous searches can open the evidence objects themselves on demand when needed, and automatically close them again).
+• Under low memory conditions with large volume snapshots, have XWF keep less data in memory (see Volume Snapshot Options) and don't open many evidence objects that contain many files at the same time if you don't have to (volume snapshot refinements and simultaneous searches can open the evidence objects themselves on demand when needed, except for Windows dynamic disks or Linux LVM2 disks with spanned volumes, and automatically close them again).

 • Do not permanently and unnecessarily collect millions of search hits.
 If you get too many search hits with too unspecific search terms, delete search hits that you don't need any more, to free up memory.